sealldeveloper/sealldev-chirpy/_posts/2024-3-14-tempestsdronhackrfwindows.md

 ## What is TempestSDR, and how does this attack work?

 TempestSDR is a piece of Java code written by [martinmarinov](https://github.com/martinmarinov) to sniff a video stream using an antenna.
+Based off of the paper: [Remote video eavesdropping using a software-defined radio platform](http://www.gbppr.net/mil/vaneck/acs-dissertation.pdf) which contains a PoC and where the attack was properly demonstrated.

 ![flowchart.png](flowchart.png)